EmotiBit/EmotiBit_Docs/EmotiBitOscilloscope_referenece_manual.md

     - The Battery Level indicator displays the charge available in the battery as a percentage.
     - We recommend not letting the battery fall below 10% as it might begin to interfere with the sensor data acquisition.
     </details>

+## Using EmotiBit Oscilloscope to Record Data
+Once you have succesfully set up your EmotiBit, you can start recording data using the EmotiBit Oscilloscope.
+If you have not yet set up your EmotiBit, check our guide on the [Getting Started](./Getting_Started.md/#Running-EmotiBit-software) page.

+### Active recording session indicator
+You can check if a recording session is currently active by either checking the EmotiBit or the EmotiBit Oscilloscope.
+- **Indication on the EmotiBit**
+  - You will notice that the EmotiBit RED LED starts blinking if a recording session is active.
+  - The EmotiBit RED LED will continue to blink till the active recording session has been stopped using the EmotiBit Oscillosocpe.
+- **Indication on the EmotiBit Oscilloscope**
+  - When you open the Oscilloscope, all available EmotiBits on the network will be listed under the `device list`.
+Select the EmotiBit you are interested in from the device list.
+  - If a recording session is currently active, the name of the file being recorded appears below the `Record Button`.
+This name indicates the time when the recording was started.
+    - *Pro-tip: You can check the length of active recording by subtracting the current time from the time displayed in the `Recording section` on the Oscillosocpe.*

+[Click here to learn how to use the DataParser](#Parse-raw-data-using-EmotiBit-DataParser) to convert the raw data into parsed data files.
+<br> If you want to learn about all the features offered by the EmotiBit Oscilloscope, check out the section [below](#EmotiBit-Oscilloscope-features).

 ### Output List
 - The output list shows the options available to transmit the data out of the EmotiBit Oscilloscope.